 NOTE 3: If there are multiple S-NSSAIs in the route selection descriptor, an S-NSSAI is chosen among the S-NSSAIs based on UE implementation.

-C) one DNN:

-- if the DNN is in the user preference for the application;or

-- else if the DNN in the route selection descriptor; and if the DNN is an LADN DNN and the UE is in the service area of that LADN;
+C) one DNN, if the DNN in the route selection descriptor; and if the DNN is an LADN DNN and the UE is in the service area of that LADN;

-NOTE 4: If one or more DNNs are included in the traffic descriptor of a URSP rule, the existing DNNs in the user preference and in the route selection descriptor for the application are ignored.
+NOTE 4: If one or more DNNs are included in the traffic descriptor of a URSP rule, the existing DNNs in the route selection descriptor for the application are ignored.

-NOTE 5: If there is no DNN in either the traffic descriptor or the user preference and there are multiple DNNs in the route selection descriptor, a DNN is chosen based on UE implementation.
+NOTE 5: If there is no DNN in the traffic descriptor and there are multiple DNNs in the route selection descriptor, a DNN is chosen based on UE implementation.

-D) PDU session type:

-- if the PDU session type is in the user preference for the application; or

-- else if the PDU session type is in the route selection descriptor; and
+D) PDU session type if the PDU session type is in the route selection descriptor; and

-E) preferred access type:

-- if the preferred access type is in the user preference for the application; or

-- else if the preferred access type is in the route selection descriptor.
+E) preferred access type if the preferred access type is in the route selection descriptor.